makersacademy/news-summary-challenge/README.md

 # The app

 Display the top 10 headlines of the latest news from around the world.
-User can click on the article to read the summary or click on the original lick to read the full story.
+User can click on the article to read the summary or click on the original link to read the full story.

 # The set up

-- register for the guardian api [HERE](https://bonobo.capi.gutools.co.uk/register/developer)
+- register for the Guardian newspaper api [HERE](https://bonobo.capi.gutools.co.uk/register/developer)
 - clone the app
 - in the root folder of the app run in the terminal
   - echo "const myApiKey = REPLACE WITH YOUR API KEY HERE" >> key.js